Mix and match Patterned Iron-On to create one-of-a-kind projects, from t-shirts, hoodies, and baby bodysuits to throw pillows, tote bags, and more!

 Tip: To ensure best results, test a piece of Cricut Iron-on in an inconspicuous part of the item prior to application.

 Note: These instructions are for using an iron with Patterned iron-on.
-Use this Interactive Quick Reference Guide for recommended EasyPress settings.
+Use the Cricut Heat Guide for recommended EasyPress settings.

 - Remove negative Cricut iron-on film, leaving only the desired cut image on the liner (this process is known as weeding).
 Using the weeding tool found in the Cricut Tool Kit can make this process faster and easier.